stuerp/foo_midi/README.md

 ## Change Log

+v2.8.3.1, 2023-06-01, *"Do you want lyrics with that?
+Redux"*

+* Bug Fix: The user selection of the MIDI player was no longer honored.
+(Regression) A SOLID bug...

 v2.8.3.0, 2023-06-01, *"Do you want lyrics with that?"*

 * Cue Marker, Lyrics, Time Signature and Key Signature meta events are now converted to tags.